n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 Alexandrescu introduces an alternative algorithm which he showed was more efficient for a variety of data distributions.

-In this post, we'll focus on partition in the context of quicksort.
+This focuses on partition in the context of quicksort.
 We'll implement, visualize, and time these algorithms.
 Then, we'll try to tease apart what makes one slower or faster than the other.
-All the code to produce the timings, animations,and plots in this post can be found [here](https://github.com/n2cholas/array-partition-comparison).
+All the code to produce the timings, animations, and plots in this post can be found [here](https://github.com/n2cholas/array-partition-comparison).

 ## Lomuto's Partition

-Below is a typically `lomuto_partition` as would be used in quicksort.
-Our inputs are the array of numbers `arr`, the start index `lo`, and the end index `hi`.
+Below is a typical implementation of `lomuto_partition` as would be used in quicksort.
+Our inputs are the array of numbers `arr`, the array start index `lo`, and the array end index `hi`.
 Throughout this article, we can assume `lo=0` and `hi=len(arr)-1`.
-For quicksort, we may want to partition a contiguous subsection of the array, which is why the parameters are required.
+For algorithms like quicksort, we want to partition a contiguous subsection of the array, which is why the start and end indices are required.
 This functions returns the index at which the pivot element ends up in our partitioned array.

 ```python
 def lomuto_partition(arr, lo, hi):